tylerhuntington/biositing-docs/docs/user-guide/rest-api.md

 ```

 The following is an example of a full url requesting for information of the
-material with SMILES ID CCO with the API key supplied as a GET variable.
+chemical substance with SMILES ID CCO with the API key
+supplied as a GET variable.

 ```
 https://feedstock-to-function.lbl.gov/api/v1/chemicals/?smiles=CCO&API_KEY={YOUR_API_KEY}